Looking to score a job in sales? Unless your pappy is the CEO of the company, you’re going to have to ace your interview.

 Don’t worry, it might not be as tough as it sounds.

-In this article, we share six tips you can use to make sure your interview goes smoothly.
+In this article, we share seven tips on how to prepare for a sales interview and make sure it goes smoothly.
 With these sales interview tips, you’ll know exactly how to get a sales job and will be in the best position to secure the position you want.

-We’ve divided the six tips below into three different sections: before your interview, during your interview, and after your interview.
+We’ve divided the seven tips below into three different sections: before your interview, during your interview, and after your interview.
 That way you know exactly when to apply each one.

 You’ve applied for a sales job and the company has agreed to meet with you.
 Congratulations!
-Here’s what to do before your interview starts to make sure you’re prepared:
+Here’s how to prepare for your interview to give yourself the best chance of landing the gig.

-The first thing you need to do is research the company you’re interviewing with.
+The first step when it comes to sales interview preparation is researching the company you’re interviewing with.

 What industry is it in?
 What products or services does it sell?
 What vibe does the company give off?
 The more you know about this organization before your interview starts, the better.

-Have you researched the company?
+Have you researched the company and its industry?
 Good, now dig deeper…

 Research the specific person you’ll interview with, too.
 This will probably be the company’s sales manager, but you might be dealing with a recruiter or some other professional instead.
 Regardless, find out as much information about this individual as you can.